Yuchen-Sunflower/TKMIA/README.md

 Yuchen Sun, Qianqian Xu, Zitai Wang, and Qingming Huang
 _________________

-This repository is the official implementation of our paper "When Measures are Unreliable: Imperceptible Adversarial Perturbations toward Top-$k$ Multi-Label Learning", which has been accepted by **ACM Conference on Multimedia (ACM MM), 2023**.
+This repository is the official implementation of our paper [When Measures are Unreliable: Imperceptible Adversarial Perturbations toward Top-$k$ Multi-Label Learning](https://arxiv.org/pdf/2309.00007.pdf), which has been accepted by **ACM Conference on Multimedia (ACM MM), 2023**.

 ## Overview